elisaaferraraa/elisaaferraraa/README.md

 ### Hi there 👋

 I am Elisa Ferrara.
 I graduated from the University of Florence with a Bachelor's thesis focused on the analysis, simulation, and control of a UAV quadrotor prototype.
-Currently, I'm pursuing projects in robotics, controls, and machine learning, exploring various aspects of these fields.
+Currently, I'm pursuing projects in robotics, controls, and machine learning, exploring various aspects of these fields thanks to the ongoing Master Robotics in EPFL.